stylepatrick/tronTriggerSmartContract/README.md

 # tronTriggerSmartContract
-There are two main function from this application:
+There are two main functions:

 #### 1. Trigger a smart contract with the rest API:

 Send x TRX coins from the main address to the trigger address and triggers a given smart contract function.

-1. Sends x (amount) TRX from mainAddress to triggerAddress
+1. Sends x TRX from mainAddress to triggerAddress
 2. Wait n seconds
-3. Trigger a smart contract (contractAddress) on the triggerAddress
+3. Trigger a smart contract on the triggerAddress
 4. Get new balance on triggerAddress and sends whole amount back to mainAddress

-Example Post Request
+Example Post Request (/api/trigger)
 ```
 {
     "mainAddress": {